-=

-hereby certifies that this CONTRACTOR's Statement for Public Disclosure ONTRACTOR's qualifications and financial responsibility, including financial CONTRACTOR's knowledge and belief.
+Community HousingWorks , hereby certifies that this CONTRACTOR's Statement for Public Disclosure The CONTRACTOR, and the attached information/evidence of the CONTRACTOR's qualifications and financial responsibility, including financial statements, are true and correct to the best of CONTRACTOR's knowledge and belief.

+By: Terry Lin Ву:

-By: Signature By: Signature
+Signature Signature

-Print Name: Sean Spear Print Name:
+Print Name: Kevin Leichner Print Name:

-Title: President and CEO Title:
+Senior Vice President Housing & Real Estate Development Title: -

-Dated: Mancu 574, 2025 Dated:
+Dated: 5/21/25 Dated:

-ctitious, or fraudulent statement or entry, in any matter within the United States, shall be fined not more than \$10,000 or imprisoned for JURAT
+WARNING: 18 U.S.C.
+1001 provides, among other things, that whoever knowingly and willingly makes or uses a document or writing containing any false, fictitious, or fraudulent statement or entry, in any matter within the jurisdiction or any department or agency of the United States, shall be fined not more than \$10,000 or imprisoned for not more than five years, or both.

-Challe of California
+JURAT

 State of California

-County of San Diego
+County of

-Subscribed and sworn to (or affirmed) before me on this

-by Sean Spear personally known to me or proved to me on the basis of

-satisfactory evidence to be the person(s) who a ppeared before me.
+Subscribed and sworn to (or affirmed) before me on this day of , 20 by personally known to me or proved to me on the basis of satisfactory evidence to be the person(s) who appeared before me.

-Dennier Harries.